pongasoft/re-edit/README.md

 Release Notes
 -------------

+* #### 1.2.0 - 2023/01/20

+- Major redesign of the panel:
+  - no more scrollbars
+  - input shortcuts
+    - click + drag to move freely (or space + click + drag if on top of a widget to disable selecting the widget)
+    - arrows to move the panel
+    - mouse wheel to zoom in/out (zoom focus point is wherever the mouse pointer is)
+    - `X` to toggle Widget X-Ray
+    - `F` for Zoom to fit
+    - `C` for Center panel
+    - `B` to toggle Widget borders
+    - `R` to toggle Rails (+ panel X-Ray to see them)
+- added "Clear Recent List" menu entry
+- fixed crash on redo
+- fixed improper error reporting when moving multiple widgets

 * #### 1.1.0 - 2023/01/12

 - Added Fold Icon / Rack Rails (thanks to @jengstrom at Reason Studios for the icons)